kuraihikari13/Project-SEV7NSECONDS/README.md

 Contact

-Each tab triggers:

-Animated text updates

-UI transitions

-Sound and visual feedback
+Each section uses animated transitions and glitch effects to maintain visual consistency.

-🧩 Project Structure
+Project Structure

-The entire project lives inside a single HTML file.
+The entire project exists inside a single HTML file.

-This was a deliberate decision to:
+This was a deliberate design choice to:

 Keep the project portable

-Make it easy to review
+Make it easy to open and review

-Reduce complexity
+Reduce unnecessary complexity

-Emphasize logic and behavior over tooling
+Highlight logic and animation rather than file structure

-Despite being a single file, the code is organized into logical sections:
+Despite being a single file, the code is separated into clear sections:

-HTML layout

-CSS effects
+Markup

+Styling

 Vue application logic

 Reusable animation functions

-🧪 How It Works
+How It Works
 Vue State Management

-Vue is used to control:
+Vue controls:

-Which screen is visible
+Which phase is currently active

+When elements appear or disappear

-When animations start
+When animations begin and end

-When buttons become interactive

-When transitions occur
+When user interaction is enabled

-Instead of manually manipulating the DOM everywhere, Vue keeps the UI predictable and readable.
+This makes the UI predictable and avoids manual DOM manipulation wherever possible.

-Glitch Animation Logic
+Text Scramble Logic

-The text glitch effect works by:
+The glitch effect works by:

 Replacing characters with random symbols

-Gradually locking characters into their correct position
+Gradually locking correct characters into place

-Updating the DOM at short intervals
+Updating the text at short time intervals

-Ending with a subtle flicker effect
+Ending with a subtle flicker animation

-This approach focuses on motion and timing, not heavy visual effects.
+This creates the illusion of unstable data resolving into meaning.

-🖥 How to Run the Project
+How to Run the Project

-No installation required.
+No installation is required.

 Clone or download the repository

-Open index.html in any modern browser
+Open index.html in a modern browser

-Make sure audio is enabled for the full experience
+Enable audio for the full experience

-That’s it.
+That’s all.

-🎓 Educational Value
+Educational Value

 This project demonstrates:

 Frontend animation techniques

-JavaScript timing and intervals
+JavaScript timing and control flow

 Vue conditional rendering

 UI state transitions

-Separation of logic and styling

-How small details improve user experience
+How design inspiration can shape technical decisions

-It also serves as a foundation that can be extended into:
+It also shows how non-traditional websites can still be valid and effective CS50 projects.

-A full portfolio

-A game intro

-A storytelling website

-A personal brand landing page

-🔮 Possible Improvements
+Future Improvements

-If expanded further, this project could include:
+Possible future enhancements include:

-Mobile optimization
+Mobile responsiveness

-Accessibility improvements
+Accessibility options

-Performance optimizations

-Backend integration

-User-controlled animation settings
+User-controlled animation toggles

+Backend integration for dynamic portfolios

-Localization support
+Localization and language support

 These were intentionally left out to keep the scope appropriate for CS50.

-🧾 Acknowledgements

-Inspired by cinematic UI design and system boot sequences

-Built as part of CS50

-Thanks to the CS50 staff for providing a strong foundation in computer science

-🏁 Final Notes
+Final Thoughts

-This project was created to explore how far frontend technologies alone can go when attention is paid to detail, timing, and user experience.

-Rather than focusing on complexity, the emphasis was placed on clarity, control, and immersion.
+PROJECT SEV7NSECONDS is an exploration of how frontend technologies can be used not just to display content, but to tell a story.

+Inspired by cyberpunk aesthetics and designed as a digital artist portfolio, this project focuses on mood, timing, and presence rather than raw complexity.

-This was SEV7NSECONDS’ LEGACY.
+This was PROJECT SEV7NSECONDS.
 This was CS50.